PLEASE NOTE that this article contains graphic and disturbing images.

 There are some clotting agents on the market; again we give our heartfelt thanks to the veterans that became the subjects in this testing during the war on terror.

-I suggest having this in your trauma kit, but you must know how your clotting agent is designed to work, read the instructions, and visit that manufacturer website to learn everything about it.
+I suggest having this in your trauma kit, but you must know how your clotting agent works.
+Read the instructions and visit that manufacturer website to learn everything about it.

 Unfortunately, there is nearly zero we can do about solid organ damage in the field situation.
-There is little that can be done by the first responders; it’s the surgeons that make the difference for these victims.
+There is little that first responders can do; it’s the surgeons that make the difference for these victims.

 So our duty will be to recognize that massive damage could have reached the organs, and get help on the way ASAP.
 Make sure the responders have the correct location and easiest methods of finding the victim.

-When the hollow organs in the abdominal cavity are damaged, unless they are hanging out (later) we have nearly zero ability to help these victims as well.
+When there's a damage in the hollow organs in the abdominal cavity, unless they are hanging out (later) we have nearly zero ability to help these victims as well.

 We use the occlusive dressing for either, keeping air from reentering the chest cavity, and to allow air to leave from the inside and not to allow it to be sucked back in.

-Place the occlusive over the injury, and tape down three sides, the pictures do a better job of description that worlds will.
-This will allow air pressure from the thoracic cavity to leave, it will work like a “flapper valve”.
-When the air is trying to be sucked back into the chest cavity, the occlusive will pull against the wound, and stop the air flow.
+Place the occlusive over the injury, and tape down three sides.
+This will allow air pressure from the thoracic cavity to leave and work like a “flapper valve.”

 Eviscerations are very shocking, even to watch a movie; they make everyone cringe away.